 Chronic absences may result in dismissal for the remainder of the semester.
 Reliability will be a consideration when filling classes in future semesters.

-UALR is committed to academic achievement for its diverse student population.
-DRC, the student, faculty, notetaker, transcriber and interpreter work together as an educational team for the purpose of creating a successful learning environment.
+The DRC, the student, faculty, notetaker, transcriber and interpreter work together as an educational team for the purpose of creating a fully accessible learning environment.
 Each member of the team has a vital and specific role.
 In order to create an equitable learning experience, all team members must actively fulfill their respective roles.

-- follow the RID Code of Professional Conduct
+- follow the NAD-RID Code of Professional Conduct

-- interpret lectures, discussions, movies and all asides in the classroom setting
+- interpret/transcribe lectures, discussions, media, and all communications in the classroom setting

-- provide interpreting services to the best of her/his ability
+- provide services to the best of their ability

 - facilitate communication between persons who are hearing and persons who are deaf or hard of hearing as accurately as possible

-- be professional in all aspects of the interpreting assignment
+- be professional in all aspects of the assignment

-- prepare for class by reviewing textbooks, handouts and movies ahead of time
+- prepare for class by reviewing textbooks, handouts and media ahead of time

-- if student is absent or late, stay 20 minutes unless notified otherwise
+- if student is absent or late, remain 20 minutes after class has begun unless notified otherwise

-- any problems with the student should be discussed directly with her/him before coming to talk to a DRC staff person
+- any problems with the student should be discussed directly with them before coming to talk to a DRC staff person

-- contact the Interpreter Coordinator with comments or concerns
+- contact the Coordinator with comments or concerns

-- for interpreter requests outside of regularly scheduled class times, complete the Interpreter Request Form two weeks prior to the event (or as soon as the need for an interpreter is discovered)
+- for service provider requests outside of regularly scheduled class times, complete the request form two weeks prior to the event or as soon as possible

-- on the first day of class or in any new situation, identify yourself to the interpreter
+- on the first day of class or in any new situation, identify yourself to the service provider

 - be on time for all classes, labs and meetings

-- sit in a place that provides the best distance, lighting, background, and angle for seeing the interpreter
+- when watching an interpreter, sit in a place that provides the best distance, lighting, background, and angle for viewing

-- direct questions relating to the class materials to the professor, not the interpreter
+- direct questions relating to the class materials to the professor

-- personal conversations with the interpreter should not occur during the class
+- personal conversations with the service provider should not occur during class

-- any problems with the interpreter should be discussed directly with her/him before coming to talk to a DRC staff person
+- any problems with the service provider should be discussed directly with them before coming to talk to the Coordinator

-- notify the Interpreter Coordinator if the interpreter does not come to class
+- notify the Coordinator if the service provider does not come to class

-- inform the interpreter of any planned absences, if the class is cancelled, if there will be a video shown in class, or if the student will be making a presentation
+- inform the service provider of any planned absences, if the class is canceled or is late, if there will be a video shown in class, or if the student will be making a presentation

-- know and abide by all UALR and DRC policies, rules and regulations.
+- know and abide by all UA Little Rock and DRC policies, rules, and regulations.

 - help students determine which accommodations are appropriate and explain how these services will be provided

-- assist faculty and staff members in working with students
+- assist faculty and staff members in working with service provider